 Sometimes, things don’t work out at home for a child.

 New York State’s Office of Children and Family Services estimates that some 130,000 children around the state live with a grandparent, an aunt or uncle, or other family member.
 Some even live with a close family friend.
-When a family member or close family friend assumes the responsibility to care for a child, that’s called Kinship Care.
+When a family member or close family friend assumes the responsibility of caring for a child, that’s called Kinship Care.

-St. Catherine’s Center for Children is launching a new program to support kinship caregivers in Albany, Schenectady, Greene and Ulster Counties.
+St. Catherine’s Center for Children has launched a new program to support kinship caregivers in Albany, Schenectady, Greene and Ulster Counties.
 The program will connect caregivers like you to a variety of community and public support services, providing you with the tools you need to succeed.